-Power infrastructure and electrical grid in Chicago, United States (ComEd) — ANSI/IEEE C57 / UL 506 — distribution transformers, switchgear and package substations supplied by Emirates Transformer & Switchgear
+Power infrastructure and electrical grid in Chicago, United States — ANSI/IEEE C57 / UL 506 — distribution transformers, switchgear and package substations supplied by Emirates Transformer & Switchgear

 United States